27 Best Podcasts Perfect for Seniors, Baby Boomers, and the Older Generation

 The episode that’ll get you hooked: Dad, How Could You?

-This is actually the most recent episode (as of this posting), and the hosts are exploring The Best of Car Talk.
-In this episode, Linda is suffering from acute separation anxiety after her dad sold the family’s beloved Rambler.
+In this episode, the hosts explore The Best of Car Talk.
+Linda is suffering from acute separation anxiety after her dad sold the family’s beloved Rambler.
 Find out if Linda gets closure and so much more.

 You would like this if: You’re interested in the lives of everyday people.